Lianghuajiee/Infrared-Images-based-Multi-Point-Temperature-Monitoring-for-UHVDC-Wall-Bushings-Subject-to-Insulati/README.md

   - `Generated_data`: Non-essential files for running the code.
 Data generated during the code execution.
   - `mlp_cpu_model.pth`: Essential file for running the code.
 Model for recognizing the maximum and minimum temperature values in infrared images.
   - `mlp_model.pth`: Essential file for running the code.
 Model for recognizing the maximum and minimum temperature values in infrared images.
-- `subfunction`: Essential files for running the code.
+- `Subfunction`: Essential files for running the code.
 Subfunctions.
-- `result`: Non-essential files for running the code.
+- `Result`: Non-essential files for running the code.
 Location for storing all results.
 - `main.py`: Essential file for running the code.
 Main function.

 ### Code Execution Instructions